 - Keep the receipt until you confirm the recipient has cashed the money order.
 Your receipt can help you get a replacement if the money order is lost or stolen.

-You can buy money orders through many different vendors.
+You can buy money orders through many different vendors, including the U.S. Postal Service.
 Supermarkets, convenience stores and check cashing stores often sell money orders.
+You can also purchase a money order at certain drugstores and big box retailers.

 The cost of a money order includes the actual amount of the money order plus a transaction fee.
 This fee varies depending on where you purchase the money order.
 Here are some examples of what a money order costs at different vendors: